Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 ### 2. Warn User/Creator (Warning Button - Yellow)
 **What it does:**
 - Creates a warning record in database
-- Keeps content in current state (might still be hidden)
+- **Restores content to active status** (unhides if was auto-hidden)
 - Resets report count to 0
+- Tracks warning for admin visibility

+**Rationale:**
+- Warning is a "slap on the wrist" - admin reviewed and decided content is not severe enough for removal
+- If content deserves to stay hidden, admin should use "Ban User/Remove Campaign" instead
+- Users should be able to see their content after being warned

 **Notification sent:** ✅ **ALWAYS**
 - **Message**: "⚠️ Warning Issued - You've received a warning.
 Please review our community guidelines."

 **Confirmation popup:**
 > "Are you sure you want to issue a warning to this user/creator?
-They will receive a notification."
+They will be notified and their content will be restored."

-**Use when:** Content is borderline/minor issue, but you want to warn the creator
+**Use when:** Content is borderline/minor issue - you want to warn the creator but allow content to remain visible

 ---